Shepherd’s Pie With Sausage

 Directions

-When sausage is browned and the veggies are softened, sprinkle the flour over the contents of the pan.
+When the sausage is browned and the veggies are softened, sprinkle the flour over the contents of the pan.
 Mix the flour in so that it coats all the meat and veggies.
 Pour in half of the stock and allow it to simmer until it thickens.

 Slowly add in the remaining 1 cup of stock.
 Allow the filling to simmer for a few minutes until the gravy is thickened (about 5 minutes).
 When ready turn off the heat and set it aside.
 If you are using a baking dish you can pour the filling into it and then set it aside.
 (If you are using a cast iron skillet you can use the same pan.)